jonruttan/textlex/README.md

 Now you have a `file.json` file with an array of line token arrays.

+Check out the [examples](https://jonruttan.github.io/textlex/examples) to see it in action.

 #### Using in code

 To convert a source file to tokens use the following code: